briancaffey/flux-plugin-for-g-assist/README.md

 ]
 ```

 Then ask if the NIM is ready.
-This will check the `/v1/health/live` and `/v1/health/ready` endpoints of the Flux NIM.
+This will check the `/v1/health/live` and `/v1/health/ready` endpoints of the Flux dev NIM.

 ### Step 9: Generete AI images using the Flux Plug-in in the G-Assist chat window